 Becky Haas is an international presenter of trauma informed care and the Adverse Childhood Experiences (ACEs) study as well as a pioneer in successfully developing trauma informed communities.
 Previously, she spent over two decades as a church staff member.
 Since, she has led large grants with a police department to reduce drug-related crime, served as the trauma informed administrator for a regional healthcare system, and is a member of the ETSU/Ballad Health Strong BRAIN Institute at East Tennessee State University.

 Larry Kimball is married to Allie and they have three young children.
-He works as a pilot for Delta Airlines, is one of the Men’s Ministry Leadership Team at Red Stone Church Elizabethton in Elizabethton, Tennessee.
-He is active in Re:Generation, a faith-based recovery ministry, which meets at Grace Fellowship Church in Johnson City, Tennessee, and he is passionate about all kinds of addiction ministry.
+He works as a pilot for Delta Airlines, He spent a great deal of time active in Re:Generation, a faith-based recovery ministry, which meets at Grace Fellowship Church in Johnson City, Tennessee, and he is passionate about all kinds of addiction ministry.
+His family recently moved to Michigan to be closer to family.

 Associate Director, Duke Divinity School Theology, Medicine, and Culture Initiative; Assistant Research Professor of Theological Ethics, Duke Divinity School; Assistant Professor, Population Health Sciences, Duke’s School of Medicine; Durham, NC, USA.
 He has been studying the church's response to the opioid crisis in Appalachia, and has collaborated on grants and co-authored articles with Uplift Appalachia board members.
 The Duke Theology, Medicine, and Culture Initiative (Duke TMC) has been involved with Uplift Appalachia efforts since its inception.